cuiyinguniverse/Pseudomonas_aeruginosa_resistance/README.md

     bash decompression.sh

-Step 2 Data processing using Jupyter notebook and linux shell scripts
+Step 2 Data processing using Jupyter Notebook and linux shell scripts

-• 2.1 Run the Jupyter notebook script blastp.ipynb to compare the homology of the unzipped protein fasta format file.
+• 2.1 Run the Jupyter Notebook script blastp.ipynb to compare the homology of the unzipped protein fasta format file.

-• 2.2 Rewriting each mutated gyrA, gyrB, nfxB and mexR amino acid sequence and its corresponding reference sequence to the corresponding file directory in fasta format using the Jupyter notebook script, rewrite_sequence.ipynb.
+• 2.2 Rewriting each mutated gyrA, gyrB, nfxB and mexR amino acid sequence and its corresponding reference sequence to the corresponding file directory in fasta format using the Jupyter Notebook script, rewrite_sequence.ipynb.
 Using clustalw2 for double sequence alignment.

     bash clustalw2.sh

-• 2.3 According to the sequence alignment results of clustalw2, the mutation sites and amino acid residues were calculated by using Jupyter notebook script calculate_mutation_sites.ipynb.
+• 2.3 According to the sequence alignment results of clustalw2, the mutation sites and amino acid residues were calculated by using Jupyter Notebook script calculate_mutation_sites.ipynb.

-• 2.4 The results of mutation sites and amino acid residues calculated by Jupyter notebook script in step 2.3 are counted according to clinical and non-clinical, and the sequences without mutation are classified and counted according to clinical and non-clinical, so as to obtain a series of 2×2 contingency tables.
+• 2.4 The results of mutation sites and amino acid residues calculated by Jupyter Notebook script in step 2.3 are counted according to clinical and non-clinical, and the sequences without mutation are classified and counted according to clinical and non-clinical, so as to obtain a series of 2×2 contingency tables.

 Step 3 Data visualization and statistics